OLD THINGS NEW

 Late in the afternoon I received a visit from one of the church leaders who wanted to hear my story.
 I shared with him in detail, things I’d never shared before.

 You’ve never told anyone in the church any of this before.
 Why should we believe you now?
-Click To Tweet
+Share on XAre you kidding me?

 By the time my children got out of school on Monday, we were moved into my mom’s place.